Philosopher's Walk in Kyoto

 Arashiyama Mifune Matsuri (third Sunday of May)

 The first part is held at the Kuramazaki Shrine.
-Later a procession is leading to the Oi River, where more ceremonies and traditional dances (Funa Asobi) are held.
+Later a procession leads to the Oi River, where more ceremonies and traditional dances (Funa Asobi) are held.
 The Arashiyama Mifune Matsuri started in 1914.

 July